xaprb/story/exampleSite/content/slides/apron/index.md

 as this does,

-it will go below the image
+it will go below

+the image and wrap

-and wrap back to the left-hand
+back to the left-hand

 edge again.
 So the "column" ended too soon.
+This is a problem, and there's a fix for it.

 ---
 class: two-col-img-left